KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-BMW-DS by mykle1](https://github.com/mykle1/MMM-BMW-DS)

+0. This module is outdated: Deprecated.
+DarkSky API no longer works since 2023-03-31.
 1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-BMW-DS.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.